7 Myths of Interview & Interrogation

 However, research has shown that human memory is far from perfect.
 Memory is malleable and can be influenced by various factors, including the passage of time, stress, and suggestive questioning.
 For example, studies have shown that eyewitnesses can be led to remember false details of an event through suggestive questioning, a phenomenon known as the misinformation effect (Loftus, 2005).

 Furthermore, research has shown that memory recall is not a passive process of retrieving stored information.
 Instead, it is an active process of reconstruction, where memories are pieced together from various sources of information.
-This means that memories can be influenced by a person's beliefs, expectations, and even their current emotional state (Schacter, 1999).
+This means that memories can be influenced by a person's beliefs, post-event information, expectations, leading questions, and even their current emotional state.

 Given the complexities of human memory, a science-based approach to interviewing emphasizes the importance of using techniques that minimize memory contamination.
 One such technique is the Cognitive Interview, which encourages a free recall of events and reduces leading questions (Fisher & Geiselman, 1992).

-In conclusion, the belief that memory is a perfect recorder is a myth that is not supported by empirical evidence.
-A science-based approach to investigative interviewing recognizes the complexities of human memory and emphasizes the importance of using techniques that minimize memory contamination.
+In conclusion, the belief that memory is a perfect recorder or statements have to be in sequential order is a myth that is not supported by empirical evidence.
+A science-based interviewing approach recognizes the complexities of human memory and emphasizes the importance of using techniques that minimize memory contamination and maximize memory-compatibility.

 Myth #4 - Quantity Over Quality in Questioning

-Instead, a science-based approach to interviewing emphasizes the importance of allowing the interviewee to speak freely.
-This involves asking open-ended questions that encourage the interviewee to provide detailed responses.
+Instead, a science-based approach to interview and interrogation emphasizes the importance of allowing the interviewee to speak freely in narrative responses.
+This strategy involves asking open-ended questions that encourage the interviewee to provide detailed narrative responses.
 Research has shown that this approach yields more accurate and comprehensive information (Memon, Meissner, & Fraser, 2010).

 Furthermore, this approach allows the interviewer to build rapport with the interviewee, which can encourage more open and honest communication.
 It also allows the interviewer to observe the interviewee's non-verbal cues, which can provide additional insights into their state of mind and the veracity of their statements.